sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2019-07-23-single-number.md

 # Single Number in Java Using XOR

-This guide explains the intuition, optimized approach, and Java implementation for single number in java using xor, with practical tips for interviews and production coding standards.
+Given an integer array where every value appears exactly twice except one value, return the value that appears once.

+---

-## Problem
+## Problem Example

-Every element appears twice except one.
-Find that one.
+Input: `[4, 1, 2, 1, 2]`
+Output: `4`

+---

-## Why XOR Works
+## Why XOR Solves It

+XOR properties:

 - `a ^ a = 0`
 - `a ^ 0 = a`
-- XOR is commutative and associative
+- XOR is associative and commutative

-Pair values cancel out, unique value remains.
+So all duplicate pairs cancel out, and only the unique number remains.

+---

 ## Java Solution